 Students may elect to take a limited number of courses on a pass-fail basis in place of traditional grading.
 Under the pass-fail option, students are graded P (passing) or F (failing).
 The F is calculated into the semester and overall GPA.

 Full-time sophomores, juniors and seniors in satisfactory academic standing may take one elective course pass-fail each semester.
 Part-time students who have completed a minimum of 30 credits may take one elective course pass-fail for each additional set of 15 credits of Arcadia University coursework.
 Requests for pass-fail grading must be made no later than the end of the third week of classes.
 Such a request may be withdrawn by students at any time prior to one week after the mid-semester date.
 The following may not be taken pass-fail: courses in the major or minor field, other courses required for the major or minor program, courses selected to meet Undergraduate Curriculum requirements and courses in the prerequisite areas for admission into the doctorate-level Physical Therapy or master’s-level Physician Assistant programs.

 Full-time students can audit courses with the approval of the faculty adviser and permission of the instructor.
 Courses audited are recorded on the student’s permanent record and receive a final grade of “AU”.
 Part-time students may request to audit one or two courses during regular semesters for a fee.
 Persons 60 and older may audit courses for a fee.
-Alumni may be eligible for a special audit rate.
-Contact Alumni Relations for more information.
+Contact Office of Student Accounts for more information.